tamzi/bungeni-portal/bungeni_custom/trunk/workflows/README.txt

 states in same workflow
 b) adding it explicitly and with the **contrary** setting alongside another **authenticated** role as for "bungeni.MP" gives incorrect results!
+c) plus, to keep in mind, when a workflow state is loaded from XML, all denies are executed **after** all grants.

+DEBUGGING NOTE: to easily see the the evaluated result of all permission assigments for each workflow state definition (that uses like_state) set the logging level to DEBUG.

+!+ <state ... manual_date="true">
+    transition to a "politicocratic" destination states need to allow freedom to manually set the transition date_active, but transition to a "bureaucratic" destination states should not.